AdamIverson/weekend-react-gallery/INSTRUCTIONS.md

 # React - Gallery of My Life

+- [ ] create GalleryList
+- [ ] create GalleryItem
+- [ ] GalleryItem is going to go into the GalleryList as a prop
+- [ ] GalleryItem is going to be an object
+- [ ] @Edan look at these notes my man

 Before you get started make sure to look through the code that has been provided.
 Server side code to retrieve data (`GET`) and like a photo (`PUT`) have been provided for you.
 For practice, we recommend testing out these routes in Postman.
 You should not need to modify these routes for base mode.

 ### Setup